Recoskie/JDasm/docs/Basics.md

 <br />

-When dividing a binary number by any base 2 to 36.
-Any remainder that is less than 10 is added to 30 hex, which creates numbers 0 to 9 per place value.
+When dividing a binary number by any base 2 to 36, any remainder that is less than 10 is added to 30 hex, which creates numbers 0 to 9 per place value.

 <br />